How Hard Can It Be?

 In the Comores we shared a meal

 We delivered a book on Bruce Lee martial arts to well-known Comoran beach guide “Bruce Lee” in the Comores Big island (a gift from a previous guest who heard we were going there).
-He invites us for supper at his humble palm-frond thatched home in the nearby village where his wife cooks for us.
-A number of plates with porridge various veges, and one plate with four tiny fishes – which they put on our plates.
+He was thrilled to bits, as he’s a huge Bruce Lee fan, and invited us for supper at his humble palm-frond thatched home in the nearby village where his wife cooked for us.
+A number of plates with porridge, various veges, and one plate with four tiny fishes – which they put on our plates.
 We say we must share them, but “No. You are our guests!” they insist.
+Ai!

 Comores Supper Bruce Lee